richard-nguyen22/python-robot-vacuum/README.md

 **Tiles**: The room with size (w * h) will have (w * h) tiles need to be cleaned.
 Each tile is identify by it coordination: (0, 0), (0, 1), ..., (w-1, h-1).

 **Robot motion rules**:
-- The robot is placed randomly inside the room.
+* The robot is placed randomly inside the room.
-- The robot has a direction of motion.
+* The robot has a direction of motion.
-- All robots move at the same speed constantly throughout the simulation.
+* All robots move at the same speed constantly throughout the simulation.
-- If the robot detects that it will hit the wall, it will change a new direction randomly.
+* If the robot detects that it will hit the wall, it will change a new direction randomly.

-**Terminate the simulation**: The simulation ends when a specified fraction of the tiles in the room have been cleaned.
+**Terminate the simulation**: The simulation ends when a robot cleans all tiles in a room.

 ## Two type of robot vacuum
 **Standard Robot** vacuum:
 - A standard robot vacuum moves and cleans the floor in a straight line.
 - If it hits the wall, it will change direction randomly

-**Standard Robot** vacuum:
+**Random-walk Robot** vacuum:
 - A random-walk robot vacuum changes direction after each moving step.
 So the random-walk robot is kind of a *drunk* robot with random movement.

 ## Programming concepts